A Decision Tree Analysis Example

 - Compute the Expected Monetary Value for each decision path.

-The simplest way to understand decision trees is by looking at a Decision Trees example in Project Risk Management.
+The simplest way to understand decision trees is by looking at a Decision Tree analysis example.

 Suppose your organization is using a legacy software.
 Some influential stakeholders believe that by upgrading this software your organization can save millions, while others feel that staying with the legacy software is the safest option, even though it is not meeting the current company needs.
 The stakeholders supporting the upgrade of the software are further split into two factions: those that support buying the new software and those that support building the new software in-house.
 Confusion reigns in the meeting room with stakeholders pointing out negative risks for each option!!!